Young sets record, No. 2 Bama tops No. 21 Arkansas 42-35 - NewsBreak

 The clincher was Young's 40-yarder to Williams in the end zone on third and 10.
 It was reviewed to see if Williams had possession as he came down, and replay officials upheld the call to the relief of the Bryant-Denny stadium crowd.

-That left Jefferson and Arkansas needing two scores in the final 5:39, but they could only deliver one.
+That left Jefferson and Arkansas needing two scores in the final 5:39, but it could only deliver one.

 Jefferson completed 22 of 30 passes for 326 yards and three touchdowns.
 Much of that damage was done by Treylon Burks, whose eight catches went for 179 yards and a pair of scores.